Is OCD Therapy Right for You?

 Investment in OCD Treatment

-Our session rate is $240 per session (50 minutes).
+Our session rate is $260 per session (50 minutes).
 A free 15-minute consultation is available to discuss fit and answer questions about treatment and payment.

-We are an out-of-network practice, which means we do not bill insurance directly.
+Insurance & Payment: We are an out-of-network practice, which means we do not bill insurance directly.
 However, many clients receive partial reimbursement by submitting our superbills to their insurance company.
-We'll help you understand your out-of-network benefits and expected costs during your consultation.
+We’ll help you understand your out-of-network benefits and expected costs during your consultation.

+Why out-of-network?
 Operating out-of-network allows us to provide specialized ERP treatment without insurance restrictions, maintain longer sessions when clinically beneficial, and ensure your treatment remains confidential.

-ERP therapy typically produces measurable results in 12-16 weeks, compared to years of general therapy that isn't OCD-specific.
+Why specialized OCD treatment is worth the investment: ERP therapy typically produces measurable results in 12-16 weeks, compared to years of general therapy that isn’t OCD-specific.
 The focused, evidence-based approach often means faster relief and fewer total sessions over time.

-Meet our OCD Therapists
+Meet Our OCD Therapists

 Getting Started with OCD Therapy